phamduylong/AliasWebBased/README.md

 npm run dev -- --open
 ```

-A new browser window should open with the application preseting.
+A new browser window should open with the application presenting.

 ## Notes